mulle-sde/mulle-sde/README.md

 ## Example

-Here is quick run through of commands to get you going with an Objective-C
+Here is run through of the major commands to get you going with an Objective-C
 project:

 ### Initialize a project